Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 Because of its muscle-relaxing and anti-stress properties, magnesium is particularly recommended for athletes, and in general for people exposed to stress in their working lives.
 This is why many athletes, especially body-builders, take magnesium supplements from time to time.

 According to some scientific studies, sufficient magnesium intake also helps prevent type 2 diabetes and cardiovascular disease.
-Like calcium and vitamin D, its action against osteoporosis is also recognized by many specialists.
+Like the calcium and the vitamin D, its action against osteoporosis is also recognized by many specialists.
 A sufficient intake of magnesium is also required to treat constipation.

 What is the ideal magnesium dosage?